BeMoBIL/BPN_data_management/README.md

 	Fill out all details at hand and update them on a regular basis as you populate the contents of your folder.

 ### For managing data sets
-1. Keep the unprocessed source data in its own folder.
+1. Keep the unprocessed source data in its own folder and have at least one backup copy of the entire data set.
-2. We recommend BIDS-formatting data once data collection is finished.
-3. In case of an active project, save intermediate outputs, especially the outputs of operations that take longer computing time.
+2. In case of an active project, save intermediate outputs, especially the outputs of operations that take longer computing time.
+3. We recommend BIDS-formatting the data at any stage, but especially before sharing or archiving the data set.
+   Modalities for which there is no BIDS extension also benefit from pseudo-BIDS format and rich metadata.

 ### For managing analysis scripts
 1. Keep analysis scripts in a separate folder from data.
 2. We recommend the use of version control systems such as git.
 3. Use easy-to-understand names for variables and functions.
-4. Use lots of comments that can help future self/ other users understand what operations are being performed.
+4. Actively use comments that can help future self/ other users understand what operations are being performed.

 ### For archiving a project
 1. Check if all the relevant metadata are in place (README files, BIDS metadata, .etc).
 2. Check if there is any redundancy in saved data (duplicated files, outdated files, results that can easily be reproduced).
    Identify intermediae output that can be easily/quickly reconstructed with analysis scripts provided (if any).
    Delete redundant data files to use disk space efficiently.
 3. Figure out usage rights of archived materials and provide license as needed.
+   Lack of license file may make the archived materials unusable.
-4. Double check if README file has information about : contact of the project lead, license, and what the intended usage of the archived materials is.
+5. Double check if README file has information about : contact of the project lead, license, and what the intended usage of the archived materials is.
-5. Best to check with someone unfamiliar with the project, if the structure/usage of the archived materials is understandable from documentation.
+6. Best to request a meeting with someone unfamiliar with the project, to make sure that the structure/usage of the archived materials is understandable from documentation.

 ## Useful links & publications
 - Good practices for mistake prevention